RinconResearchCorp/TDOA-and-FDOA-Geolocation-Simulator/README.md

 * `pip install -e opensky-api/`
 * Follow postgres install instructions in `/flight_data/README.md`
 * Update the user and password information in `data_stuff/settings.py` to match your postgres installation
-* run `python -m data_stuff.data_collector &` in the background to begin filling your database with live flight data
+* Run `python -m data_stuff.data_collector &` in the background to begin filling your database with live flight data
+* Sending a get request to the /live-data endpoint should yield a json file containing the updated state of the table.